Mwg33y/Machine_Learning/README.md

 gradually refines a model of the probability of the reward for each action Natural Language Processing

-7. XG Model Boosting (help predict which customers will leave or stay with a hypothetical bank)
+7. XG Model Boosting (Helped predict which customers will leave or stay with a hypothetical bank)

 XGBoost improves model generalization capabilities.
 It delivers high performance as compared to other methods (i.e. gradient Boosting).
 Its training is very fast and can be parallelized across